OndrejHome/ansible.ha-cluster-pacemaker/README.md

 Author Information
 ------------------

-WARNING: this is alpha-version quality proof-of concept role that still needs some polishing and is using custom modules
-         to interact with pacemaker through python.
-This is suitable for testing purposes only.

 To get in touch with author you can use email ondrej-xa2iel8u@famera.cz or create a issue on github when requesting some feature.